Deadline approaches for Benny Gantz to form Israel's next government

 Netanyahu fails to form coalition again, opening door for rival GantzOct.
 22, 201903:27

-“[What is] at stake is are we going to be a moderate stable liberal democracy or less of one,” said Chuck Freilich, a former deputy Israeli national security adviser.
+“[What is] at stake is are we going to be a moderate stable liberal democracy or less of one,” Chuck Freilich, a former deputy Israeli national security adviser, said.

 This could include annexing parts of the West Bank unilaterally and continued settlement activity there, and continuing to play on tensions between Israel’s Jewish and Arab populations to rally Netanyahu’s base, he added.